electronicsleep/BillsBash/README.md

 - Will keep a running total until the month ends
 - Will keep a unique sortable monthly file for records

+What you have to do:
+- Ensure data is in the right format

 Files:
 - bills.txt #Text file will bills balance and contact info
 - bills-calc #Directory with running monthly balance tracking